True Christians are the disciples of Jesus-the Word of God.

 • What shall we say then?
 Shall we continue in sin, that grace may abound?
 God forbid.
 How shall we, that are dead to sin, live any longer therein?
 Know ye not, that so many of us as were baptized into Jesus Christ were baptized into his death? we are buried with him by baptism into death: that like as Christ was raised up from the dead by the glory of the Father, even so we also should walk in newness of life.
 Romans 6:1-4.

-We can't.
-It is the spur of our iniquities that are stuck in us making us sinful by nature.
-Nobody can control the desires of their iniquities, see Romans 7:14-20.
-The born again children of God turn to the Spirit (the Word and the Holy Ghost as the "comforters" or helpers) to help us control our flesh, but here again, we must listen and obey to mortify the sinful iniquities of the flesh.
+The born again children of God turn to the Spirit through the Word and the Holy Ghost (Spirit of Truth) as the "comforters" (helpers) to help us control our flesh, but here again, we must listen and obey to mortify the sinful iniquities of the flesh.

 • For if ye live after the flesh, ye shall die: but if ye through the Spirit do mortify the deeds of the body, ye shall live.
 Romans 8:13.

-By contrast, whoever is not born again of the Spirit of God is left to control their own flesh as a child of the world, and they shall fail because of their infirmities stemming from their iniquities.
+By contrast, whoever is not born again of the Spirit of God is left to control their own flesh as a child of the world, and they shall fail.
 The Word says so.

 • Dearly beloved, I beseech you as strangers and pilgrims, abstain from fleshly lusts, which war against the soul; 1 Peter 2:11.